radhikapadsala/radhikapadsala/README.md

 - 👋 Hi, I’m @radhikapadsala
 - 👀 I'm passionate about improving processes by identifying current business trends and finding meaningful insights to provide creative solutions for customers.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning.
-- 💞️ I’m looking to collaborate on building predictive models on various datasets
+- 💞️ I’m looking to collaborate on building predictive models on various datasets.
 - 📫 How to reach me? - Email me on radhika.padsala2@gmail.com
 -
 <!---